Explore our comprehensive Cybersecurity Glossary to understand key terms and concepts. Stay informed about the latest industry terminology.

 A chatbot is a software application designed to interact with humans in their natural languages through internet-based applications.

-The Chief Technology Officer (CTO) is a pivotal role in any organization, particularly in the realm of cybersecurity.
+The Chief Technology Officer (CTO) is a pivotal role in any organization, particularly in terms of cybersecurity.

 Chrome extensions are small software programs that enable users to tailor Chrome functionality and behavior to individual needs or preferences.